oracle/tribuo/docs/Architecture.md

 `--@<object-name>.<field-name> <value>` in the arguments.
-The configuration system provides the basis of Tribuo's model tracking `Provenance` system, which records all hyperparameters, dataset parameters (e.g. file location, train/test split etc), and any user supplied instance information, along with run specific information such as the file hash, number of training examples, etc. A model provenance can be converted into a list of configurations for each `Configurable` object involved in the model training.
-Similarly, an evaluation provenance can be converted into the configurations for the model and the configurations for the test dataset.
-These configurations can be loaded into a fresh `ConfigurationManager`, optionally saved to disk, and the evaluation or model training can be repeated (or rerun with tweaks like new data or a hyperparameter change).
+The configuration system provides the basis of Tribuo's model tracking `Provenance` system, which records all hyperparameters, dataset parameters (e.g. file location, train/test split, etc.), and any user-supplied instance information, along with run specific information such as the file hash, number of training examples, etc .
+A model provenance can be converted into a list of configurations for each `Configurable` object involved in the model training.
+Similarly, an evaluation provenance can be converted into the configurations for the model as well as the configurations for the test dataset.
+These configurations can be loaded into a fresh `ConfigurationManager` and optionally saved to disk.
+The evaluation or model training can then be repeated or rerun with tweaks like new data or a hyperparameter change.

 Configurable classes have `@Config` annotations on their fields, and such fields have the value from the configuration file inserted into them upon